Father, Mother & Son… for just seven days (3rd of 7 parts)

 I received several text messages from my wife that day.
 She tried so hard to explain her side.
-I decided to respond just once telling her that if indeed she was hell-bent on surrendering our parenthood of Marc Andrei, then she must make sure that I would no longer see him when I arrive home.
+I decided to respond just once telling her that if indeed she was hell-bent on giving up on Marc Andrei, then she must make sure that I would no longer see our son when I arrive home.
 Then I turned my phone off after saying that.

 I talked to a couple of trusted friends and told them about the situation.
 I really didn’t like to do that for it was like making my wife look bad.
 But I had no choice.